matzesoft/kart-project/README.md

 We are using the [KellyController KLS7245HC](https://kellycontroller.com/shop/kls-h/) to control the electric motor.
 This controller enables to read the driving information via CAN Bus.

 ### Lights control
-We are building in [2760lm leds](https://www.leds.de/nichia-nfcwl060b-v2-chip-on-board-modul-2760lm-5000k-cri-80-30608.html) for lightning.
+To bring the kart to light we make us of two [2760lm leds](https://www.leds.de/nichia-nfcwl060b-v2-chip-on-board-modul-2760lm-5000k-cri-80-30608.html).
 By implementing PWM with the [wiringPi Library](http://wiringpi.com), you can switch between high beam and low beam.
 Another feature PWM enables is to use the backlights aswell for brakelights by increasing the brightness whenever the driver is breaking.

-Because we are using plexiglass for the bottom of the kart, we also added a lightstrip which colors can be controlled in the software aswell and creates a nice looking shadow on the ground.
+Because we are using plexiglass for the bottom of the kart, we also added a lightstrip which colors can be controlled in the software aswell.
+The strip creates a nice looking shadow on the ground.

 ### Music control
 We are using some old speakers to play music on the kart or to hoot.
-Playing music is enabled with Bluetooth.
+Playing music is enabled via Bluetooth.
 Any smartphone can connect and start playing.
-Currently it is not possible to also control the music on the display.
+Currently it is not possible to control the music on the display.
 You have to use your phone to pause or switch between songs.

 ### Profil options
 We had the idea of having multiple profiles, so when you are using the kart, all settings are adapted to your profil.